mkosir/typescript-style-guide/README.md

 Import paths can be relative, starting with `./` or `../`, or they can be absolute `common/components`.

-Relative imports `./myCustomHook` must be used when importing files within the same feature, as it allows moving feature across the codebase without introducing changes in these imports.
+Relative imports `./myCustomHook` must be used when importing files within the same feature, as it allows moving feature around the codebase without introducing changes in these imports.
 Absolute imports `common/components` must be used in all other cases.

 ### Project Structure